 - BusinessWire wrote that the Voice Cloning Market was to reach $1.74bn by 2023, up from $456mm in 2018, a CAGR of 30.7%.

 - TikTok has seen 150mm+ searches and 34bn+ views on contents related to voice changing and voice conversion in 2018 alone.

 - There isn’t much data here because this is a new and challenging technology, and quite frankly, nobody has really produced a successful commercial-grade service yet!

 I probably shouldn’t give free plugs for these companies, but in the spirit of fairness, I shall provide objective information here.
 No bias.
 (Scout’s honor!)

 That’s it.
 LOVO is the only player in the market.

 … Just Kidding.

-Our main product LOVO, which stands for "Love Your Voice", is a voice conversion, creation, and cloning platform that provides the perfect voice for any content.
-From individual YouTubers and Podcasters to corporations looking to create engaging adverts and interactive products, anyone can easily utilize our voice conversion and replication services at the fraction of the cost and time spent on going back and forth.
+LOVO’s main product Genny, which comes from “Gen”erative “AI, is a full-force content creation platform powered by synthetic speech and other generative AI technologies.
+From individual YouTubers and Podcasters to Fortune 500 corporations looking to create engaging adverts and e-learning materials, anyone can easily utilize our AI voiceovers and video dubbing features at the fraction of the cost and time spent on going back and forth with human voice actors.